 Norm was an easy-going guitar player that I had met while living in New England in the 1980s.
 He was 14 years my senior, but we were kindred spirits in our love of music.
 My next door neighbor Shirley had always told me, “You need to meet my son, he plays in a band.”
 We met, our personalities connected, and his group needed another guitarist.
 I joined them.
 He was a steady family man with a wife and two children.
 I was a newlywed in my 20s…a wild and crazy kid who was trying to discover my purpose in life.
-We played psychedelic ‘60s music on the weekend, and we spoke frequently on the phone about our plans to take our musical passion to the next level.
+We played psychedelic ‘60s music on the weekend.
+We spoke frequently on the phone about our plans to take our musical passion to the next level.

-It wasn’t long before the ’60s act disbanded, but he and I started a rock duo, playing small clubs and parties in Massachusetts and New Hampshire.
+It wasn’t long before the ’60s act disbanded, but he and I started a rock duo.
+We played at small clubs and parties in Massachusetts and New Hampshire.
 My wife and I drove the 85 miles to Norm’s home almost every weekend.
 We became friends with his family and we spent many happy hours tweaking our “sound.”
 If we weren’t in a club getting paid to play, we were jamming for free in his garage or in a spare bedroom of his house where he had a small studio set up.
 Music was our “common ground” and we enjoyed each other’s friendship.

 A few years went by, I got restless, and we moved away.
 There were a few phone calls and a visit or two, but as surely as summer moves almost imperceptibly into autumn, he and I grew apart.
 We were still friends but without playing music together, there just didn’t seem to be much that we could talk about that kept each other’s interest.
 I found a relationship with God, my wife and I had three children, and our new lives took us far from the ones that we had previously become accustomed to.